Jul 23, 2022 Motorcycle & Bicycle Accidents, Personal Injury

 5. Many Drivers Are Uninsured (or Flee the Scene)

-If you’ve been the victim of an accident with an uninsured driver (or a hit and run), will you get any help with your medical bills?
+If you are the victim of an accident with an uninsured driver or a hit and run, will you get any help with your medical bills?

-6. Insurance Companies Will Try to Settle for Less Than Your Case is Worth
+6. Insurers Will Try to Settle for Less Than Your Bicycle Accident Insurance Claim Is Worth

 Insurance companies are not working for your best interests.
 The less they pay out in benefits, the higher their profits.
-This means that even if you have a valid claim, they will try to pay as little as possible to settle the claim.
+This means that even if you have a valid claim, they will try to pay as little as possible to settle your bicycle accident insurance claim.

 This is an area where experience matters a lot.
-The insurance company has lots of experience calculating claims and negotiating payouts, and also understands how much they could potentially lose if a case goes to trial, and the payout is determined by a jury.
+The insurance company knows how to calculate claims and negotiate payouts.
+It also understands how much it could potentially lose if your case goes to trial and the jury awards you compensation.
 You probably don’t.
-Working with a personal injury lawyer greatly improves your chances of reaching a fair settlement or jury verdict and getting the compensation you deserve, particularly in complex or high-value cases (as bike accidents often are).
+A personal injury lawyer can greatly improve your chances of reaching a fair settlement or jury verdict, particularly in complex or high-value cases (as bike accidents often are).

-7. Personal Injury Claims Cover More Than Just Medical Bills
+7. A Bicycle Accident Insurance Claim Can Cover More Than Just Medical Bills

-When a motor vehicle and a bicycle get into an accident, the cyclist is likely to suffer significant injuries that impact their daily lives for a long time—and sometimes permanently.
+When a motor vehicle and a bicycle get into an accident, the cyclist often suffers significant injuries that impact their daily lives for a long time—and sometimes permanently.
 Insurance, however, may try to compensate you only for your medical bills, with little else to acknowledge other kinds of damage and trauma.

-You also can receive compensation for non-economic losses, such as pain and suffering, emotional anguish, disfigurement, or loss of enjoyment of life.
-These are damages that don’t have a fixed price tag like a medical bill, but are still a clear cause of suffering that deserves fair compensation.
-In many cases, the amount of noneconomic damages awarded to bicycle accident victims exceeds the amount of economic damages—sometimes significantly so.
+You can also demand compensation for non-economic losses, such as pain and suffering, emotional anguish, disfigurement, or loss of enjoyment of life.
+These damages don’t have a fixed price tag like a medical bill, but are still a clear cause of suffering that deserves fair compensation.
+In many cases, a bicycle accident victim’s non-economic damages might exceed the amount of economic damages—sometimes significantly so.

-A good bicycle accident lawyer will have experience with calculating the full extent of your damages.
+A good bicycle accident lawyer can calculate the full extent of your damages.
 Most lawyers offer a free consultation, so it doesn’t hurt to ask a firm like Crosley Law what your case may be worth.

 8. You May Have a Property Damage Claim

-You may be entitled to compensation for more than just your injuries.
-Many bicycles, especially e-bikes, can cost as much as a small car and be very expensive to replace.
+You might deserve compensation for more than just your physical and emotional injuries.
+Many bicycles, especially e-bikes, can cost as much as a small car and are very expensive to replace.

-Fortunately, this property loss or damage may also be covered by insurance.
-In Texas, drivers are required to carry a minimum of $25,000 in coverage for property damage.
-This could be used to replace not only your bike, but also your helmet, clothing, and other biking accessories or gear.
+Fortunately, insurance may also cover this property loss or damage.
+In Texas, drivers must carry a minimum of $25,000 in coverage for property damage.
+You can use this coverage to replace not only your bike, but also your helmet, clothing, and other biking accessories or gear.

 9. San Antonio Law: Safe Passing Ordinance

-In 2010, San Antonio passed a bike ordinance which requires a safe distance between vehicles and vulnerable road users, including cyclists and pedestrians.
+In 2010, San Antonio passed a bike ordinance.
+It requires a safe distance between vehicles and vulnerable road users, including cyclists and pedestrians.
 This distance is 3 feet for cars, and 6 feet for commercial or large trucks.
 Violators are subject to fines of up to $200, though enforcement is often difficult.